Concepts

 | Maximum retention | 24 months |

-Practical consequence : if you add many virtual machines to an existing policy and yesterday's backup is not yet completed at the scheduled trigger time, the new cycle will not start — it will be ignored until the next occurrence.
+Practical consequence: if you add many virtual machines to an existing policy and yesterday's backup is not yet complete at the scheduled trigger time, the new cycle will not start — it will be skipped until the next occurrence.

 To avoid this scenario: